gihrig/dotfiles/README.md

 > - System Settings > Transfer or Reset > Erase All Content and Settings
 > - - Alternatively boot USB installer to Recovery OS and erase Macintosh HD using Disc Utility
 > - Set language and location
+>
+> Additional user setup start here, ignore inapplicable items
+>
 > - Skip Accessibility and Migration Assistant
-> - Login or Create the Apple ID to be used with this computer
+> - Login or Create the Apple ID for this user
-> - Create a user account to administer this computer > Admin
+> - Create a user account to administer this computer > Admin 1st + others
 > - Use iCloud Keychain > Yes
 > - Enable location services > Yes
 > - Select Time Zone